 Canon Law: Archives

 The Code of Canon Law mandates that an archives be kept on the diocesan level.
 Canon 486.2 states that “there is to be established in a safe place a diocesan archive…in which the instruments and writings which refer to both the spiritual and temporal affairs of the diocese, properly arranged and diligently secured, are to be safeguarded.”

-The primary function of the Archdiocese of Hartford Archives is to serve the administrative needs of the Archbishop and the Archdiocese.
+The primary function of the Archdiocesan Archives is to serve the administrative needs of the Archbishop and the Archdiocesan administration.
 However, it also seeks to ensure a documentary heritage of the Archdiocese of Hartford and a basis for scholarly research.

 The Diocese of Hartford was established in 1843 and elevated to an Archdiocese in 1953.

 Prior to 1953, the Diocese of Hartford included all of Connecticut.
 Today, Connecticut is divided into three dioceses: